What is MESHmachine?

 To discuss using MESHmachine, please use the blender artists and polycount threads.

-To learn about all of MESHmachine's features and tools, you can either check out this playlist on youtube, or better - access the same videos through the sidebar to the left.
+To learn about all of MESHmachine's features and tools, you can either check out this playlist on youtube, or better - access the same videos through the sidebar to the left and with additional contextual information.

 - turn chamfers into fillets/bevels and back